 The earlier you show up the bigger the chances that there are any of the almond croissants left.
 I wouldn’t risk a late afternoon visit.
 If you come by just after they open you’ll add an extra element of awesomeness to the French deliciousness: fresh out of the oven warm.
 I’d like to thank my good friend Arve, aka Starvefood, for pointing me in the direction of Democratic Coffee Bar last year.
 Make sure to follow him on Instagram for weekly foodie tips in Copenhagen and the world.
 In turn, I believe I have passed the addiction on to Vinstudinen after bringing her here.
 At least, I’ve seen her return here again and again.

 Don’t forget to order coffee, though.
 Democratic Coffee Bar is also one of Copenhagen’s best spots for the black brew.
-V60 is their specialty, but they’ll make you a proper espresso or milk-based cappu-latte-hiato too.
+V60 is their specialty, but they’ll make you a proper espresso or milk-based drink too.
 Being a library bar, the shelves hold plenty of books and magazines that you’re free to read while you’re there.
-I also find it to be a nice workspace, right in the middle of the city – sitting in the window people-watching.
+I also find it to be a nice workspace, right in the middle of the city – sitting in the window, people-watching.
 There’s a free Wi-Fi nearby you can connect to.
-Not offered by the café, but an open neighboring network.
-Have another croissant in a while.
+It’s not offered by the café, but an open neighboring network.
+Have another croissant after a while.
 You know you want to.

-What’s the best croissant you ever had?
-Please share in a comment.
+What’s the best croissant you’ve ever had?
+Please share it in a comment.